 Learning About Abortion

 Crisis pregnancy centers don’t provide abortions.
-They do educate you on the impact of an abortion through informal videos, brochures, and books.
+They do educate you on the impact of abortion through informal videos, brochures, and books.
 Topics include the lifelong effects that abortions can cause women and post-abortion syndrome.
-Some centers even offer post-abortion counseling for women who’ve already gone through with an abortion.
+Some centers even offer post-abortion counseling for women who’ve already gone through an abortion.